lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 This benchmark is going create 10 connections <q data-ref="connections"></q> to `http://localhost:8080` <q data-ref="http-host"></q> and during 10 seconds <q data-ref="duration"></q> run the scenario 10 times per second in average <q data-ref="users-per-sec"></q>.
 By default the in-VM agent (load generator) is single-threaded; the property <q data-ref="connections"></q> is called *shared connections* because if you increase the thread count or run the benchmark in a distributed setup using multiple agents there will be still 10 connections to the tested system, evenly distributed among agents and threads.

-Hyperfoil does not operate with the notion of requests per second but with (virtual) users per second.
-Our scenario is the most trivial one, only firing single GET request to the root path (`/`) <q data-ref="http-request"></q> and therefore the number of requests equals to number of virtual users (also called user sessions).
+**Hyperfoil does not operate with the notion of requests per second but with (virtual) users per second.** Our scenario is the most trivial one, only firing single GET request to the root path (`/`) <q data-ref="http-request"></q> and therefore the number of requests equals to number of virtual users (also called user sessions).

 We haven't commented yet on `fetchIndex` <q data-ref="seq-name"></q>.
 The scenario consists of one or more reusable *sequences*, each comprised of one or more *steps*.
 In our example `fetchIndex` is the name of the sequence, and there's a single step: [httpRequest](/docs/steps/step_httpRequest.html) (this can have many properties, `GET` selecting both the method and path being one of them).

 ## Get it running

-When we have our benchmark written down we need to get Hyperfoil up.
-In future parts we'll show how to run Hyperfoil truly distributed on Openshift (it's possible to run it distributed on bare metal, too) but for now we'll just open the CLI in a container and start it all in-process:
+Now we have our benchmark defined we need to get Hyperfoil running.
+In future posts we'll show how to run Hyperfoil truly distributed on Openshift (it's possible to run it distributed on bare metal, too) but for now we'll just open the CLI in a container and start it all in-process:

 ```bash
 podman run -it --rm -v $VMB:/benchmarks:Z -v /tmp/reports:/tmp/reports:Z --network=host quay.io/hyperfoil/hyperfoil cli